cirrusdata/dms-ansible-examples/README.md

 # DMS Ansible Playbook Examples

-This repository is a series of **Ansible Playbooks** that performs a live migration end-to-end, from insertion to migration and cutover, using Cirrus Data's **Cirrus Migrate On-Prem v2022** (DMS).
+This repository is a series of [**Ansible Playbooks**](dms/playbooks) that automates a live migration end-to-end, from insertion to migration and cutover, using Cirrus Data's **Cirrus Migrate On-Prem v2022** (DMS).